History of Stephen Colbert in Timeline

 Does This Taste Funny?: Recipes Our Family Loves

-In 2024, Stephen Colbert criticized Israel's treatment of Palestinians, calling for a ceasefire in Gaza after the World Central Kitchen aid convoy attack carried by the IDF and defended the pro-Palestine college protests.
+In 2024, Stephen Colbert criticized Israel's treatment of Palestinians and called for a ceasefire in Gaza after the World Central Kitchen aid convoy attack carried by the IDF.
+He defended the pro-Palestine college protests as a First Amendment right.

-In 2024, Stephen Colbert moderated a fundraiser for the Joe Biden 2024 presidential campaign featuring Joe Biden, Bill Clinton, and Barack Obama.
+In 2024, Stephen Colbert moderated a fundraiser for the Joe Biden 2024 presidential campaign featuring Joe Biden, Bill Clinton and Barack Obama.
+Following Biden's performance in the first presidential debate on June 27 Colbert called on Biden to drop out of the race.

 Loading Video...

-The COLBERT is expected to last the life of the ISS and will have seen about 38,000 miles of running when the Space Station is retired in 2024 or later.
+The COLBERT treadmill is expected to last the life of the ISS and will have seen about 38,000 miles of running when the Space Station is retired in 2024 or later, but it was also built with a 150,000-mile lifespan (if needed until 2028 or beyond).

 Loading Video...